semk/wsnotifier/README.md

 ## Installation

+You can install using `pip`

 	$ pip install git+https://github.com/semk/wsnotifier.git

+Or using docker

+	$ docker pull semk/wsnotifier

 ## Running wsnotifier server

 	$ wsnotifier
+	Starting wsnotifier on ws://0.0.0.0:1729/alerts and http://0.0.0.0:1729/alerts

+Or using docker

+	$ docker run -p 1729:1729 --rm -it semk/wsnotifier
 	Starting wsnotifier on ws://0.0.0.0:1729/alerts and http://0.0.0.0:1729/alerts

 ## Connecting to wsnotifier via a websocket client